 ITINERARY – THE WHITE VILLAGES OF MÁLAGA

 Covering the part of Málaga province east of Málaga capital, the region of Axarquía is sprinkled with dozens of ‘pueblos blancos’, incredibly cute villages with nothing but white houses and terracotta rooftops, narrow streets and jaw dropping views over the surrounding mountains.
-Of course, you can find them in other areas, mostly in the province of Málaga and Cádiz – stay tuned for more articles – but today, let’s head to Nerja, Frigiliana, Comares, Colmenar and everywhere in between.
+Of course, you can find them in other areas, mostly in the province of Málaga and Cádiz – stay tuned for more articles and check out this one about Mijas Pueblo, that’s definitely on my list for next time – but today, let’s head to Nerja, Frigiliana, Comares, Colmenar and everywhere in between.
 Welcome to the white villages of Málaga!

 This itinerary goes from La Herradura in the east to Villanueva de la Concepción (which is just outside of the Axarquía region but still in Málaga province) in the west, but you can obviously drive in the other direction as well.
 Both areas offer magnificent sunsets, so make sure to arrive the day before to catch the one in your starting point.

 Sunset in Maro, near La Herradura (GPS: Calas Torre del Pino)